-In the Learning Lab, we study how children develop self-regulation, which is the ability to control one's behavior and emotions.
-Self-regulation is necessary for sitting still and paying attention in class, playing with peers and planning future activities.
+In the Learning Lab we study how children develop self-regulation, which reflects a child's ability to control their behavior and emotions.
+Self-regulation helps with sitting calmly and paying attention in school, playing with peers, and planning future activities.
+The growth of regulatory skills in early childhood also has long-term implications for adaptive functioning later in life.

-We are particularly interested in how kids learn to 'tune in' to cues that signal the need to self-regulate.
-Additionally we explore how different experiences shape the brain and emerging self-regulatory skills.
-Developing regulatory skills in early childhood has long-term implications for adaptive functioning later in life.
+We are particularly interested in how kids learn to 'tune in' to cues that signal the need to self-regulate, and what factors assist them in this process.
+Our work explores how different experiences and contents can influence the emergence and use of self-regulatory skills at different points in development.

 Our studies typically assess child behavior and emotion, as well as caregiver perspectives, and sometimes include assessment of brain activity underlying self-regulation skills (via EEG - electroencephalogram).
 Most visits take place in our lab on the UMass Amherst campus, however we have recently begun a virtual study in which we engage with children and families via Zoom.

 For questions about current Learning Lab studies contact: email@example.com